fsuri/Basil_SOSP21_artifact/README.md

       - Smallbank: Throughput: ~8.7k tx/s Latency: ~19 ms
       - Retwis: Throughput: ~6.3k tx/s, Latency: ~23 ms

-   > [NOTE] **Optional - read fully** To change batch size in BFTSmart navigate to  `src/store/bftsmartstore/library/java-config/system.config` and change line `system.totalordermulticast.maxbatchsize = <batch_size>`.
+   > **[OPTIONAL NOTE]** **If you read, read fully**: To change batch size in BFTSmart navigate to  `src/store/bftsmartstore/library/java-config/system.config` and change line `system.totalordermulticast.maxbatchsize = <batch_size>`.
 Use 16 for TPCC and 64 for Smallbank/Retwis for optimal results.
 However, explicitly setting this batch size is not necessary, as long as the currently configured `<batch_size>` is `>=` the desired one.
 This is because BFTSmart performs optimally with a batch timeout of 0, and hence the batch size set *only* dictates an upper bound for consensus batches.
 Using a larger batch size has no effect.
 Hence, our reported optimal batch sizes of 16 and 64 respectively correspond to the upper bound after which no further improvements are seen.
 By default our configurations are set to `<batch_size> = 64`, so no further edits are necessary. \
-   > **[Troubleshooting]]*: If you run into any issues (specifically the error: “SSLHandShakeException: No Appropriate Protocol” ) with running BFT-Smart please comment out the following in your `java-11-openjdk-amd64/conf/security/java.security` file: `jdk.tls.disabledAlgorithms=SSLv3, TLSv1, RC4, DES, MD5withRSA, DH keySize < 1024 EC keySize < 224, 3DES_EDE_CBC, anon, NULL`
+   > **[Troubleshooting]**: If you run into any issues (specifically the error: “SSLHandShakeException: No Appropriate Protocol” ) with running BFT-Smart please comment out the following in your `java-11-openjdk-amd64/conf/security/java.security` file: `jdk.tls.disabledAlgorithms=SSLv3, TLSv1, RC4, DES, MD5withRSA, DH keySize < 1024 EC keySize < 224, 3DES_EDE_CBC, anon, NULL`

 #### 2-Client Failures: